ucsb-cs148/w25/_lab/lab08.md

 * After the Retro

-  Retro leader: add the following Section to `RETRO_03.md`:
+  Retro leader: add

   ```
-  ## Retro Assessment
+  # Retro Assessment

   * A brief description of what retro outline or process you used.
   * A brief assessment of how it went.
-  * A brief statement on how much any of the Retros changed the way you worked as a team (no correct answer here.
-    Teams could be happy with the way they started operating from the get-go and Retrospectives would just be quick
-    confirmations then, or teams could have tried a lot of different things based on their retro reviews.
-We just would like to know!)
+  * What advice would you give to the next person leading a retro
+    based on what you learned today?
   ```